 Mr. Palmer received a B.A. in international political economy from Duke University.

-Prior to joining Carlyle, Mr. Rossotti served from 1997 to 2002 as Commissioner of the Internal Revenue Service, the federal agency that serves 175 million taxpayers and employs 100,000 people.
+Previously, Mr. Rossotti served from 1997 to 2002 as Commissioner of the Internal Revenue Service, the federal agency that serves 175 million taxpayers and employs 100,000 people.
 As a result of his leadership, the public’s rating of the IRS increased greatly and relationships of trust with Congress, tax professionals and business groups were restored, and the agency’s effectiveness turned around.
 In 1970, Mr. Rossotti co-founded American Management Systems, Inc. and until 1997 served at various times as President, Chief Executive Officer and Chairman.
 AMS grew through his tenure, becoming a major international business systems consulting and systems integration firm with revenues of more than $1 billion.
 AMS clients include Fortune 500 companies and federal, state and local government agencies in North America and Europe.
 In 1979, AMS was one of the first technology services firms to go public.

 Mr. Rossotti is the author of “Many Unhappy Returns” (Harvard Business School Press 2005), a book about his experience turning around the IRS.

-Bill Varner was the president of ManTech International Corporation’s Mission, Cyber, & Intelligence Solutions (MCIS) group from 2009 – 2017.
+Bill Varner was the President of ManTech International Corporation’s Mission, Cyber, & Intelligence Solutions (MCIS) group from 2009 – 2017.

 Mr. Varner led a group of 3,000 people supporting the Intelligence and Defense communities, including cyber security, specialized systems engineering, operations and mission support, enterprise IT, and full-service security support.
 Before joining ManTech, Mr. Varner was vice president of Intelligence Operations for Northrop Grumman TASC, delivering innovative technical solutions and operations support to the Defense and Intelligence Communities.
 Previously, Mr. Varner was vice president of TASC’s Signal and Information Processing Group, with responsibility for hardware and software development and specialized systems engineering.